OlivierOR/Quran_words_letters_count/README.md

 A few words.

+First of all, thanks to Tanzil (http://tanzil.net/docs/download) who provided the Quran versions used in this program.

 Count words and letters of the surah, verses and words of the Quran from his uthmani longuest version.